 A lot, if not most, money for college is based on need, not grades or other merit.

-Not only that, but as of 2012, there were more than $177 billion available for undergraduates--by the way, that's what they call you before you graduate from college.
+Not only that, but as of 2012, there was more than $177 BILLION available for undergraduates--by the way, that's what they call you before you graduate from college.

 Here's how the financial aid process works: